 Abbreviations : Report Help

-Tritimoviruses are transmitted by mites (but different from those that transmit rymoviruses).
-They form a distinctive phylogenetic cluster.
+Tritimoviruses are transmitted by mites of a different species from those that transmit rymoviruses.
+They form a separate cluster in phylogenetic analyses.

 Virions are flexuous filaments 690–700 nm long.

 Virion Sedimentation coefficient S20,w is 166S for wheat streak mosaic virus (WSMV).